Do you have a Food Allergy, Coeliac Disease or Food Intolerance? Food Hypersensitive [FHS] Customer

 - Make dining out safer for the FHS community.

-FHS customer – survey to report allergen related issues when eating out of the home or in education or workplace settings.
+Please click the green button below to complete the survey to tell us about your experiences, both positive and negative when eating out of the home or in education or workplace settings.

 - Incidents that occurred